Hydronephrosis is a swelling in the urinary tract.

 When hydronephrosis is detected during pregnancy, we make a care plan for monitoring and treatment.
 Most babies don’t need to be delivered early or need surgery.
 If the amniotic fluid is low, we may do a procedure to help increase the flow of urine.

-After the birth of babies with mild cases, we usually recommend follow-up imaging at two to six weeks.
+When hydronephrosis is detected during pregnancy, we will examine the baby after birth.
+In mild cases, we usually recommend follow-up imaging at two to six weeks.
 An infant with severe hydronephrosis on both sides of the urinary tract will probably get a renal ultrasound and more testing in the first few days of life.
 We may also use a low dose of an antibiotic to prevent a urinary tract infection.

 We often monitor infants or children for months or even years to see if the swelling and other symptoms change.
 We recommend surgery if their hydronephrosis gets worse or if the function of the kidneys is affected.
 We may do a procedure called a pyeloplasty, which removes a blockage of the ureter.
 We do this procedure with robotic-assisted laparoscopy, where we use highly precise tools to remove the blockage without a large scar on the abdomen.
 For infants with hydronephrosis and another complex condition, such as spina bifida or prune belly syndrome, we may recommend other surgical procedures.